 Taking supplements without changing your diet and lifestyle is like spending money on a sports car and putting no petrol in it.
 You’re wasting your money and getting no results.

-I cannot emphasise this enough:
+I cannot emphasize this enough:

 Supplements are there to SUPPLEMENT, not replace.

 They are not intended to replace the work of a healthy, alkaline diet.
 They are not there to do the heavy lifting for you – they barely work if thrown into an unhealthy environment.
+(Note: if you want to get my Beginner’s Guide to Living Alkaline you can grab that here)

 When you nourish your body correctly AND use supplements, the benefits are magnified tenfold.

 They work together synergistically.
-In the right environment the supplements can get to work, the body can use them more effectively and more efficiently, the goodness can be absorbed.
+In the right environment, the supplements can get to work, the body can use them more effectively and more efficiently, the goodness can be absorbed.

 Supplements are there to supplement, they’re there to either be a safety net of nutrients you need but may have missed that day, or they are there to play a specific role alongside the foods and drinks you consume.

 OK – supplements are there to supplement, not replace.
 Excellent, we’ve got that covered.
 You’re on board, right?
+Sweet.

-Core Alkaline Diet Supplements
+Alkaline Diet Supplements

 This is the big-boy, most important supplement.
 I recommend this for everyone.